 - Stand up and sit down several times.

-- Hold your legs straight out in front of you.
+- Hold your legs straight out in front of you, then put them down.
+Repeat this movement several times.

-Ask your doctor whether you need to use oxygen during your activities.
+Ask your provider whether you need to use oxygen during your activities.
+Also ask whether you should do an exercise and conditioning program such as pulmonary rehabilitation.

 Having COPD makes it easier for you to get infections.
 Get a flu shot every year.
 Ask your doctor if you should get a pneumococcal (pneumonia) vaccine.